Jaeger-LeCoultre occupies a peculiar space within haute horlogerie, and if you know how to read it, that peculiarity creates real opportunity.

 Jaeger-LeCoultre Master Ultra Thin Moon

-There are hundreds of active listings globally, with steel and pre-owned examples starting around $5,500 to $7,500 and common trading levels in the $8,000 to $10,000 range, while rose gold executions are offered around $19,000 to $20,500-plus.
+Hundreds of active listings exist globally right now.
+Steel and pre-owned examples start around $5,500 to $7,500, with common trading levels in the $8,000 to $10,000 range.
+Rose gold executions are offered around $19,000 to $20,500 and beyond.

 Jaeger-LeCoultre Master Ultra Thin Moon